timvanderzee/ISB2025/Part 1/README.md

 ## **Assignment 1.3: Characterize steady-state properties of the muscle fiber: force-velocity**
 1. Click `Generate Hill` to run the protocol that simulates stretches to generate a force-length and force-velocity curve based on your crossbridge rate function parameters.
 2. This runs a set of simulations where the muscle is held steady at different lengths.
+The code generates time series of half-sarcomere (HS) length and force.
 ![Alt text](images/FL_time_series.png)
-3. It plots the force at time 2s against length at 2s to generate a Hill-type force-length curve.
+3. It plots the force at time 2s against half-sarcomere (HS) length at 2s to generate a Hill-type force-length curve.
 ![Alt text](images/FL.png)
 4. This also runs a set of simulations where muscle is stretched or shotened at a constant velocity.
+The code generates time series of half-sarcomere (HS) length and force.
 ![Alt text](images/FV_time_series.png)
-5. It plots the force at resting length against the velocity to generate a Hill-type force velocity curve.
+5. It plots the force at resting length against the half-sarcomere (HS) velocity to generate a Hill-type force velocity curve.
+Force value when each half-sarcomere passes the same length of 0 is used to generate force-velocity curve.
 ![Alt text](images/FV.png)
 6. Now run differnt protocols to see how the biophysical model and Hill-type model forces compare.
 7. Change the rate function parameters and repeat.